Child Custody Lawyer in Queens

 - The child’s age and maturity

-- The child's wishes
+- The child’s stated wishes and the reasons behind them

 - The relationship between the child and the noncustodial parent